idsia-robotics/pointing/index.md

 ### Intuitive 3D Control of a Quadrotor in User Proximity with Pointing Gestures

 B. Gromov, J. Guzzi, L. Gambardella, and A. Giusti
-_in 2020 IEEE International Conference on Robotics and Automation (ICRA), 2020, to appear_
+_in 2020 IEEE International Conference on Robotics and Automation (ICRA), 2020, pp. 5964-5971_

 <details>
   <summary>Abstract</summary>